Cut-off or denied your long-term disability benefits? Don’t give up the fight. Call us today.

-This is a story we’ve heard time and time again.
-We are experienced Hamilton long-term disability insurance lawyers who have represented hundreds of disabled claimants who have been unreasonably denied or cut-off their long term disability benefits.
+If you have been denied or cut-off your long term disability benefits don’t give up the fight.
+We are long-term disability lawyers in Hamilton, serving claimants all over Ontario.
+Since 2003, Matt Lalande has represented many disabled claimants who have been unreasonably denied or cut-off their long term disability benefits.
 We have litigated against every major disability insurance company in Canada.
 If your claim has been denied we can assist you through all stages of your claim for denied long-term disability benefits and we will never ask you for upfront fees.

 Most people that collect benefits simply want to try their best to get better and pay their monthly bills to survive.
 When a claimant is cut off or denied their monthly disability payments, the process can become quite confusing, very quickly.
 Most people don’t know what to do.
 When the denial letter arrives in the mail claimants often think that they are left with no options and that the monthly benefit will stop being deposited in their bank accounts forever.
 The reality is, however, that many claimants suffering from illness or injury are simply not able to get back to any type of gainful work and when benefits are denied or cut-off, claimants don’t know what to do.